solliancenet/tech-immersion-data-ai/ai-exp3/README.md

 ## Exercise 2: Understanding the automated ML generated model using model explainability

-### Task 1: Setup the Notebook VM environment
+### Task 1: Setup New Compute Instance

-To complete this task, you will use an Azure Notebook VM and Azure Machine Learning.
+To complete this task, you will use an Azure Compute Instance and Azure Machine Learning.

-If you have not already created the `tech-immersion` notebook VM in Azure Machine Learning studio follow these steps.
+If you have not already created the `tech-immersion` compute instance in Azure Machine Learning studio follow these steps.
 If you already have it in your environment, continue with **Task 2**.

 1. To get started, sign-in to the Azure Portal, navigate to your Azure Machine Learning workspace and select **Launch the new Azure Machine Learning studio**.
 Alternatively, you can sign in directly to the [Azure Machine Learning studio](https://ml.azure.com).

 2. Navigate to the `Compute` section by selecting the option on the left navigation menu.

-3. Under the `Notebook VMs` tab, select **New** to create the notebook VM.
+3. Under the `Compute Instances` tab, select **New** to create the compute instance.
 Name it `tech-immersion`, select `Standard_DS3_V2` for VM type and select **Create**.
-Wait a few minutes until the notebook VM is fully provisioned.
+Wait a few minutes until the compute instance is fully provisioned.

-    > **Note**: If the `Notebook VM names should be unique within an Azure Region` notification appears, choose a different name that is unique to your environment.
+    > **Note**: If the `Compute Instance names should be unique within an Azure Region` notification appears, choose a different name that is unique to your environment.

-4. Back to the `Notebook VMs` tab, select **Refresh** if you are not able to see `tech-immersion` yet.
-After the notebook VM is listed, select the **Jupyter** link.
+4. Back to the `Compute Instances` tab, select **Refresh** if you are not able to see `tech-immersion` yet.
+After the compute instance is listed, select the **Jupyter** link.

    ![Open NotebookVM](media/212-OpenNotebookVM.png)